zekebarger/AccuSleePy/accusleepy/gui/text/main_guide.md

     stage (e.g., REM, wakefulness, and NREM).
 It is recommended to label at least several minutes of each stage, and more labels can improve classification accuracy.
-3. Click 'Create calibration file'.
+3. Click "Create calibration file".
 4. Enter a filename for the calibration data file.
 5. The calibration file will automatically be assigned to the currently selected recording.